Contact the registrar at firstname.lastname@example.org or 563-425-5268.

-When you have completed work at Upper Iowa University, you may obtain an official transcript of that work upon written request to the Registrar.
+Students who have completed work at Upper Iowa University, may obtain an official transcript of that work upon written request to the UIU Registrar.
 No official transcript can be issued if there is an unpaid University account.
-Transcripts are supplied upon request.

 - $5 per copy for transcripts that are mailed.

 - $8 fee per copy for transcripts that are faxed.

 You may request a transcript via any of the following methods:

 Online — Transcripts can be ordered through the National Student Clearinghouse (link opens in new window).
 You can order as many transcripts as you like in one online session using any major credit card.
 Your card will only be charged after your order has been completed.
 Order updates are available via text or email.
 You can track your order online on the transcript ordering Web site.

 For all other requests, you will need to download and print the official transcript request form.
 Make sure you fill out the form completely and sign it.
 Then follow the directions below:

 Rush/Priority Processing — Fax your completed and signed request to 563-425-5287 or scan and email to email@example.com.
 Confirm that your request has been received, is readable and complete by calling 563-425-5351.
 You will need your credit card for payment.
 NOTE: This may not be "same day" service.
 Shipping is dependent on local mail and Federal Express availability.
 Please allow as much time as possible.

 Mail — Mail your completed and signed request along with a processing fee payment of $5 to Upper Iowa University, IEC Transcript Processing, P.O.
 Box 185, Fayette, IA 52142

 Email — Scan and email your completed and signed request to firstname.lastname@example.org.
 You will receive an invoice in the mail to be paid within 10 days.